Huythanh0x/Huythanh0x/README.md

 - 💬 Ask me about **Android and how to learn English**

-- 📫 How to reach me **huythanh0x@gmail.com**
+- 📫 How to reach me <a href = "mailto: admin@batdaulaptrinh.com">Send Email</a>

-- 📄 Know about my experiences I am still a student so I don't have much
+- 📄 Know about my experiences: I am still a student so I don't have much

 - ⚡ Fun fact **I still didn't know what is my hobbies in the field of IT.
-Thus I learn everything from Web,Mobile,Game,...**
+Thus I learn everything from Web,Mobile,Game to Design,Video Editor...**

 <h3 align="left">Connect with me:</h3>
 <p align="left">